 All expenses of this offering will be paid by us.
 Such expenses include the SEC's filing fees and fees under state securities or "blue sky" laws.
+We estimate that our expenses for this offering, excluding the commissions to the sales agents, will be approximately \$500,000.

-In compliance with the guidelines of the Financial Industry Regulatory Authority, Inc., or FINRA, the maximum discount or commission to be received by any FINRA member or independent broker-dealer may not exceed 8% of the aggregate offering price of the common units offered pursuant to this prospectus supplement.
+In compliance with the guidelines of the Financial Industry Regulatory Authority, Inc. (or "FINRA") the maximum discount or commission to be received by any FINRA member or independent broker-dealer may not exceed 8% of the aggregate offering price of the common units offered pursuant to this prospectus supplement.
 Affiliates of certain of the sales agents are lenders under EPO's multi-year revolving credit facility or its 364-day revolving credit agreement, or may hold EPO's commercial paper notes and, accordingly, may receive a portion of the proceeds of this offering if we use any net proceeds of this offering to repay debt.
 Because FINRA views the common units offered hereby as interests in a direct participation program, this offering is being made in compliance with Rule 2310 of the FINRA rules.
+The sales agents and their respective affiliates have, from time to time, performed, and may in the future perform, various financial advisory, commercial banking and investment banking services for us and our affiliates, for which they received or will receive customary fees and expense reimbursement.

-If we or any of the sales agents have reason to believe that our common units are no longer an "actively-traded security" as defined under Rule 101(c) (l) of Regulation M under the Securities Exchange Act of 1934, as amended, that party will promptly notify the other and sales of common units pursuant to the equity distribution agreement or any terms agreement will be suspended until in our collective judgment that such regulations or other exemptive provisions have been satisfied.
+If we or any of the sales agents have reason to believe that our common units are no longer an "actively-traded security" as defined under Rule 101(c) (l) of Regulation M under the Exchange Act, that party will promptly notify us and the other sales agents, as applicable, of sales of common units pursuant to the equity distribution agreement or any terms agreement will be suspended until in our collective judgment that such regulations or other exemptive provisions have been satisfied.

-The offering of common units pursuant to the equity distribution agreement will terminate upon the earlier of (i) the aggregate offering price of sales of our common units under the agreement totaling \$1,890,000,000 or (ii) the termination of the equity distribution agreement by either all of the sales agents or us.
+The offering of common units pursuant to the equity distribution agreement will terminate upon the earlier of (i) the aggregate offering price of sales of our common units under the agreement totaling \$2,538,500,000 or (ii) the termination of the equity distribution agreement by either all of the sales agents or us.